 min : minimum transmission gain of a specific satellite link subject to interference.

+Calculation of equivalent satellite link was mandatory before WRC-2000.
+After the decisions of WRC-2000 RR, Appendix 4 strapping information in Appendix 4, which is required to conduct overall link calculations became optional.

+Therefore, and for simplicity Ts and Te are used separately to conduct uplink and downlink C/I calculations respectively for all the cases.
 Reasons: Before WRC-2000 there was a need to provide strapping tables to cover all of the possible combinations of the uplink and downlink frequencies in order to identify coordination requirements based on overall link comprising uplink and downlink.
 However, WRC-2000 took a decision to simplify provisions of Radio Regulations, by separating coordination requirements for the two directions of transmissions.
 This resulted in making strapping data (Appendix 4, Section D) optional.
 For the case when strapping information is provided for both examined and existing networks, the Bureau for simplicity is also providing only separate link calculation under No. 11.32A.

 Effective date of application of the Rules: immediately after approval.